Public Service Medal

 Nominations for the PSM are accepted year-round with closing dates as follows:

-Please contact the nominee’s agency to find out more about that agency’s own deadlines for seeking endorsement of the nomination by the relevant Departmental Secretary or Chief Executive Officer.
+Please contact the nominee’s agency to find out more about that agency’s deadlines for seeking endorsement of the nomination by the relevant Departmental Secretary or Chief Executive Officer/General Manager.

 Nominations must be received by the Premier's Department by the close of business on the closing date to be considered for the upcoming announcement.
+Any nominations submitted after the closing date will be considered for the following round.
 If the closing date falls on a weekend, then nominations will be accepted until close of business on the Monday immediately following.

-Please contact the nominee’s agency to find out more about the deadlines for seeking endorsement of nominations by the relevant Departmental Secretary or Chief Executive Officer.
+Please contact the nominee’s agency to find out more about the deadlines and process for seeking endorsement of nominations by the relevant Departmental Secretary or Chief Executive Officer/General Manager.

 Nominators can find out the outcome of a nomination only when the Australian Honours are announced on either Australia Day (26 January) or the King’s Birthday (June) each year.